frispete/ppccrwlr/README.md

 We see a couple of common PPC64LE failure patterns, that deserve further investigation.

-- network thoughput limitation
+- network thoughput and latency
 - soft lock-ups
 - high cpu usage

 The first is caused at least in part by a deficit of the `ibmveth` driver, that isn't able to distribute interrupts to multiple cpus properly.
-The official solution of IBM is to create a bonding -alb device with up to 8 interfaces.
+The official solution of IBM is to create a bonding -alb device with up to 8 interfaces, or use SRIOV devices with the ibmvnic driver.
+Another important detail is the interrupt engine: with the old XICS scheme, every interrupt is routed vi VIO to the LPAR, while the new XIVE scheme, interrupts are delivered from hardware to the LPAR directly.
+Also, some limitations, which core can handle them, are removed.
+XIVE requires
+POWER9 architecture and the LPAR needs to be set up with `Power9` mode, not `Power9base` mode.

 The causes of the second and third ones are not completely understood.
 Typically, the `sys` load is raising including the `steal` percentage, and workqueues pile up.
 We want to examine, if kernel and firmware versions contribute to the problem.